-The biggest changes occurred for 2006, when the hatchback coupe and wagon were discontinued and a new selection of models and engines debuted that would remain with the car until it was replaced by the current C-Class.
+The biggest changes in the second-generation occurred for 2006, when the hatchback coupe and wagon were discontinued and a new selection of models and engines debuted that would remain with the car until it was replaced by the following C-Class.
 This was also the first year for the Sport and Luxury trim designations, which differed in wheel size, transmission choice, suspension tuning, styling elements and interior trim.
 Those considering this generation Mercedes C-Class probably won't regret their purchase, as there should be more than enough performance and luxury to satisfy them.
 Still, savvy shoppers should know that other automakers, particularly those from Japan, offered roomier, less costly alternatives that equal or better this C-Class in performance and features, although perhaps not in status.

-Read the most recent 2014 Mercedes-Benz C-Class review.
+Read the most recent 2017 Mercedes-Benz C-Class review.

 If you are looking for older years, visit our used Mercedes-Benz C-Class page.